How to Clean Carpet With Baking Soda

 2. Address Spills Right Away

 When a spill occurs, it is critical to address it promptly to prevent staining.
-Start by gently blotting the affected area with a clean, dry cloth.
+Use a fresh, dry towel to gently blot at the affected zone.
 For more stubborn stains, it’s a good idea to have a deeper cleaning solution available, as it can be very effective.

 3. Take Off Shoes Indoors